 A Message from the Stewardship Team

 I have been volunteering with the First UU Church Stewardship Team for the past ten years or so.
 It has been very fulfilling to do my small part to ensure the church has the financial resources needed each year.
 This is not because I am some great fundraiser.
 To be honest, I hate asking people for money so please, please, submit your pledge on time!
-(Either through the online process available if you click HERE, or by completing your upcoming pledge card) And if you submit your 2020-2021 pledge by February 16, you will get a special event invitation!
-(You won’t want to miss this opportunity!)
+(Either through the online process available if you click HERE, or by completing your pledge card.)

 I do, however, fully appreciate the need for every single member of the community to participate in the financial support of First UU Church.

 My mom was a “PK.”
 For those of you unfamiliar with that label, it is short for Preacher’s Kid.
 I grew up knowing it was the generosity and support of the members of my grandfather’s congregations that supported her family, put food on their table, and enabled her to get a good education.
 Those resources came from hard-working people just like you and me — those who believed in the important work the church was doing.

 Given mom’s upbringing and appreciating the importance of supporting the church financially, stewardship was a concept that was drilled into my sisters and me ever since I can remember.
 Starting when I was just three years old, I took a nickel to put in the offering plate in my Sunday School class every week.
 That turned into a quarter by the 2nd grade and when I started earning my own money through part-time jobs, I gave part of that to the church.